 Symptoms can last a few months or many years.
 Some people see their PTSD symptoms decrease over a short period of time where others experience consistent symptoms or "flare ups" after a stressful event.
 Individuals who have a complex PTSD have multiple traumas over the course of their life such as sexual abuse as a child coupled with multiple abusive and unhealthy relationships.

 With anxiety disorders, knowledge and understanding are key.
 The more you understand about your anxiety and where it originated, the more in control you feel.
 If you are suffering from an anxiety disorder, we will help you to understand it, identify triggers that cause anxiety and help you learn effective and specific interventions to cope with it as it happens.

 Becoming more aware of your anxiety, labeling it, learning where it came from and what purpose it serves can help you.
 Additionally, as you implement skills taught and begin experiencing success in managing your anxiety, you should see your symptoms start to dissipate.
 Our goal is to reduce your anxiety to a level where you can cope with it instead of it controlling you.

-We have therapists at each of our locations: Uptown Dallas, Rockwall and Plano, Texas who are well trained in treating anxiety-based disorders including panic disorder, generalized anxiety disorder, specific phobias and PTSD.
+We have therapists at each of our locations: Uptown Dallas, Rockwall, Plano, Denton, Texas who are well trained in treating anxiety-based disorders including panic disorder, generalized anxiety disorder, specific phobias and PTSD.